 Assumptions about the camera

-The Raspberry Pi documentation suggests that the camera can act like a still camera, particularly with commands like rpicam-jpeg and rpicam-still.
-This slightly stretches the truth: while I was researching all of the available Pi camera implementations, the following from the picamera documentation stood out:
+.
+This slightly stretches the truth: while I was researching all of the available Pi camera implementations, the following from the picamera

 The notion that the camera is effectively idle until we tell it to capture a frame is also misleading.
 Don’t think of the camera as a still image camera.
 Think of it as a video camera.
 Specifically one that, as soon as it is initialized, is constantly streaming frames (or rather rows of frames) down the ribbon cable to the Pi for processing.